-We hear it from frustrated parents: Why is it that my child, who finds it almost impossible to stay in his chair and focus on the lesson at school, can nonetheless sit in front of a video screen, transfixed, for hours?
-He fits all the criteria for ADHD—except when he’s playing video games.
-And when you tell him to stop and come to dinner, you’d better be prepared for pushback.
+We hear it from frustrated parents: Why is it that my child, who finds it almost impossible to stay in their chair and focus on the lesson at school, can nonetheless sit in front of a video screen, transfixed, for hours?
+They fit all the criteria for attention deficit hyperactivity disorder (ADHD) — except when they’re playing video games.
+And when you tell them to stop and come to dinner, you’d better be prepared for pushback.

 Seeing this combination of behaviors prompts parents to wonder several things: Does playing video games actually cause ADHD?
 Does it make it worse?
-Or does the intense focus this child brings to video games suggest that he doesn’t have ADHD after all?
+Or does the intense focus this child brings to video games suggest that they don’t have ADHD after all?

 Let’s take these one at a time.

 First, “there is no evidence whatsoever that TV or video games cause ADHD,” explains Natalie Weder, MD, a child and adolescent psychiatrist at the Child Mind Institute who has treated many kids with the disorder.
 That said, super-fast-paced TV shows and video games do have a special appeal for kids who have ADHD.